aws/aws-sdk-ruby-record/README.md

 A data mapping abstraction over the AWS SDK for Ruby's client for Amazon DynamoDB.

+This library is currently under development.
+More features will be added as we approach general availability, and while our initial release has as small of an API surface area as possible, the interface may change before the GA release.

+We would like to invite you to be a part of the ongoing development of this gem.
+We welcome your contributions, and would also be happy to hear from you about how you would like to use this gem.
+Feature requests are welcome.

 ## Installation

 `Aws::Record` is available as the `aws-record` gem from RubyGems.